khursheed33/khursheed33/README.md

 ## I'm a Flutter Developer - upcoming MERN stack Developer

- I'm a software engineer who is passionate about making High Performance Application using Flutter, Some technologies I enjoy working with include JavaScripts, Node.js, PHP, HTML5, CSS3, Bootstrap4/5, Python and C.
+ I'm a software engineer who is passionate about making High Performance Application using Flutter, Some technologies I enjoy working with include Node.js, Python, Flutter, Dart, MongoDB, Firebase.

 - 🌱 I am currently learning more about MERN stack development.